lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session05_see.md

 6. Start a New Session

     + Select the module your team decided to use.

     + Select the team data you want to use.

-+ Click Play.
+    + Click "Play."

-7. Orient yourself to the Main Page of the Sim UI (same information and buttons at top; 3 tiles with blue headers - one showing the module and team data selected in its header; the others headed Outputs and Experiments).
+7. Orient yourself to the Main Page of the sim UI (same information and buttons at top; 3 tiles with blue headers - one showing the module and team data selected in its header; the others headed Outputs and Experiments).

 ![](https://github.com/lzim/teampsd/blob/master/resources/gifs/sim_ui_sections.gif)

 8. Expand the Experiments tile by clicking on the white down arrow in the right corner of the blue bar.
 Click on the "i" in the red circle next to Team Data and read the “i” information for the Team Data table.

     + What types of decisions does the team make that affect these variables?

     + How do the values in this table strike you?
 Do they line up with how you think things really are?

 9. Find the Team Data Table variables in the system diagram at the left.

     + True Missed Appointments %

     + Appointment Supply

     + Return Visit Interval

     + Engagement Duration

     + New Patient Start Rate (AGG)

-10. Log out of the Sim UI
+10. Log out of the sim UI

 ## Done and Do (15 minutes)
 <!-- Do/Done Tables -->